Course Overview

 You may be invited to participate in a telephone interview prior to Toi Ohomai offering you a place.
 This is your opportunity to find out more about the course content and to make sure you're on the most appropriate course for your career aspirations and current level of experience.

-Your Employer must contact Toi Ohomai directly if this situation applies to you.
+Places can be reserved for people currently employed within immigration practices in each semester.
+Your employer must contact Toi Ohomai directly at least six weeks before the start of the semester to reserve a place.
 Please note the Academic and English language entry criteria still needs to be met.

 Computer Requirements

-- access to a computer and reliable high speed internet service
+• access to a computer and reliable high speed internet service

-- microphone headset, web cam
+• microphone headset, web cam

-- Microsoft Word minimum version 97-2003
+• Microsoft Word minimum version 97-2003

-- latest Adobe Flash and Reader (free to download from Adobe online)
+• latest Adobe Flash and Reader (free to download from Adobe online)

 English language requirements

-- a). all primary schooling (or equivalent) and at least three years secondary schooling (or equivalent), OR
+a. all primary schooling (or equivalent) and at least three years secondary schooling (or equivalent); or

-- b). five years secondary schooling (or equivalent), OR
+b. five years secondary schooling (or equivalent); or

-- c). a total of six years education comprising a completed bachelor degree (or equivalent tertiary qualification) of at least three years duration plus any combination of:
+c. a total of six years education comprising a completed bachelor degree (or equivalent tertiary qualification) of at least three years duration plus any combination of:

-- secondary schooling equivalent to year 12, OR
+• secondary schooling equivalent to year 12; or

-- a completed postgraduate qualification.
+• a completed postgraduate qualification.

 Application Documents

-Domestic Students:
+For Domestic Students:

-Faculty of Business, Management and Legal Studies
+Faculty of Business, Design and Service Industries

 Toi Ohomai Institute of Technology